Ganten-Hornby/gsMap3D/README.md

 ## 📝 How to Cite

-If you use `gsMap` in your studies, please cite:
+If you use `gsMap3D` in your studies, please cite:

 - **gsMap3D**: *to be updated.*